National Development Coordinator, Events

 - CMHA’s national Mental Health for All (MH4A) Conference – an annual conference for mental health professionals and community organizations that brings together 800+ delegates, presenters, keynote speakers, funders and stakeholders for 3 days

 - CMHA’s Ride Don’t Hide – an annual fundraising bike ride held in seven provinces in 20+ communities

 - Community giving and third-party fundraising including cause marketing, third party events and other initiatives

-Working with the CMHA National Development Department, the CMHA National implementation teams, a conference planning consultant group, and 25+ event coordinators from across the country:
+Working with the CMHA National Fund Development team, the CMHA National implementation teams, a conference planning consultant group, and 25+ event coordinators from across the country:

 - You will focus on project management for the MH4A Conference and providing support and on all aspects of Ride Don’t Hide and other signature and third-party events.

 - This includes event logistics and planning; prospecting, securing and stewarding sponsorships; donor and committee relations; donor-centered engagement and development; technical and logistical support on a peer to peer fundraising and event registration platform such as Donor Drive, and more.